Charles Schwab Review

 Commissions & Fees

-Mutual fund commissions: All transaction fee mutual funds cost $49.95 per trade.
+Mutual funds: All transaction fee mutual funds cost $49.95 per trade.
 Note, unlike most brokers, Charles Schwab alongside Fidelity only charge for the original purchase.
 There is no additional charge for selling.
 For investors seeking No Transaction Fee (NTF) funds, Schwab offers clients access to its OneSource Funds.
 OneSource funds are NTF, No Load (NL) funds selected based on a variety of factors, the biggest being past performance.

 Schwab pricing summary: